5 of the Best Scenic Train Rides in Switzerland

 The cogwheel railway to Mount Pilatus in Switzerland boasts the title of the 'Steepest Cogwheel Railway in the World.'
 The 30-minute journey begins in Alpnachstad and has an average gradient of 35%.
 The Cogwheel Railway operates between May and November, while at other times the top can be reached via a spectacular aerial gondola and cableway.
 At the top, you'll find the historic Pilatus Kulm Hotel and restaurant where you can enjoy refreshments, or discover one of the numerous walking trails with stunning views of the surrounding area.

-The Gornergrat cog railway is considered a marvel of modern engineering, climbing from 1,603 metres above sea level near the town of Zermatt, to 3,089 metres at the top in just 33 minutes.
+The Gornergrat cog railway is considered a marvel of modern engineering, climbing from 1,603 meters above sea level near the town of Zermatt to 3,089 meters at the top in just 33 minutes.
 From the top, visitors experience one of the most spectacular panoramas in all of Switzerland - the iconic outline of The Matterhorn as well as the surrounding peaks and glaciers.
-Enjoy a stroll at the top through the nature reserve and sample a fondue in one of the lovely, panoramic view restaurants.
+Enjoy a stroll at the top through the nature reserve and sample a fondue in one of the lovely, panoramic-view restaurants.
 Take the same route back down to Zermatt where you can enjoy the numerous small bars and restaurants on the car-free roads of this beautiful village.